 Downy mildew is a fungal disease affecting french beans where the leaves develop a white to greying growth starting on the bottom side.
 The growth later spreads to cover the whole leaf.

-Downy mildew in french beans can be controlled by the use of fungicides and practicing field hygiene.
+Downy mildew in french beans can be controlled by the use of fungicides and by practicing field hygiene.
 Crop rotation with plants that are not in the same family as French beans can also be a practice to control this disease.